skearnes/rdkit-utils/README.md

         ...
 ```

-Generate conformers with minimization _prior_ to pruning:
+Generate conformers with minimization _prior_ to pruning.

 ```python
 from rdkit_utils import conformers, serial